Gallbladder Cancer: Staging and Treatment

 How is gallbladder cancer staged?

 Most gallbladder cancers start on the inside wall of the gallbladder.
 This is called the epithelium.
-The tumor can then grow toward other parts of the gallbladder and may take up all or some of the space within the gallbladder.
+The tumor can grow toward other parts of the gallbladder and may take up all or some of the space in the gallbladder.

 Staging for gallbladder cancer is based on:

-• If the tumor has spread to the lymph nodes.
-If so, how many lymph nodes are affected?
+• If the tumor has spread to the lymph nodes and the number of lymph nodes affected.

 • If the tumor has spread to other organs.
 This is called metastasis.

-Staging is important because it helps to guide your treatment options.
-The staging system is very complex.
-Below is a summary staging system.
+Staging helps to guide your treatment options.
+The staging system is very complex and below is a summary.
 Talk to your provider about the stage of your cancer.

 • Stage 0: The tumor is only in the inner layer of the gallbladder and has not grown into any other layers of the gallbladder.
 The tumor has not spread to lymph nodes or other organs.